Nature, culture and history

-The 16 men hand cut 130 kilometres of track through vegetation.
+The 16 men hand cut 130km of track through vegetation.
 Due to lengthy delays, they lived for over a month on beef and water and desperately needed supplies.
-On 24 April 1864 Dalrymple and a small party travelled the remaining 21 kilometres to Cardwell, where they rallied support.
+On 24 April 1864 Dalrymple and a small party travelled the remaining 21km to Cardwell, where they rallied support.
 Twenty-six men volunteered to cut through the remaining scrub, completing the road from the interior to the port.

 The track was heavily used from 1864 to the late 1870s.
 Pack horses and bullock and horse teams carted supplies between the coast and the inland and cattle and horses were driven to the coast for sale.
 The track, initially built for bullock teams to pull wagon loads of wool, was always difficult and slow, so freight costs were expensive.
 The unsuitability for sheep grazing and the development of other north Queensland towns, mineral fields and alternative roads all contributed to the track’s demise.

 - There are currently no park alerts for this park.